 - 2 tablespoons granulated sugar

-- Preheat oven to 350 degrees and line a large baking sheet with parchment paper or a silpat.
+- Preheat oven to 350°F and line a large baking sheet with parchment paper or a silicone baking mat.

 - Bake for 10-12 minutes, rotating the baking sheet halfway through.
 The cookies are ready to come out when the edges have just turned a light golden brown.
 They will appear underdone in the center…but they will be fine after resting!

-- Remove cookies from oven and let cool on baking sheet for 5 minutes before transferring to a wire rack.
-Let cool completely and store in an airtight container until ready to enjoy!
-I found they were the best after 12 hours of resting…if you can wait that long. 🙂
+- Remove cookies from the oven and let them cool on the baking sheet for 5 minutes, before transferring to a wire rack to cool completely.